piskvorky/gensim/docs/_sources/tut3.txt

 Initializing query structures
 ++++++++++++++++++++++++++++++++

-To prepare for similarity queries, we need to enter all documents which we want to compare against subsequent queries.
+To prepare for similarity queries, we need to enter all documents which we will want to compare against subsequent queries.
 In our case, they are the nine documents, converted to a 2-D latent space: